Samarth-Pawan/Personal_AI-Assistant/README.md

 2. Once done choose any one of the Features you want to explore
 3. For using of Email or Calendar API , since they use Google API you may need to authorize the account , you will be prompted to a google API window choose the email ID given below (tanishqcode7987@gmail.com) and click on authorize and select both gmail and calendar options when prompted once done you will see a message that you can close the application

-incase If program gives you an error you can try these
-* Delete the token file in your repository

 Since we are using an Internal Google Server you can use these Following Credentials to test our product on this dummy account.
 - Email ID: tanishqcode7987@gmail.com

 - Password : LiteCooder

+# Troubleshooting
+incase If program gives you an error you can try these troubleshooting techniques
+* Since we are running this on a Free Google Cloud ,Incase if you use our dummy email, even though we have disabled our 2Fa for our account.
+On the account of Google's rules and policies you may need to perform a authentication procedure by selecting a number , you can contact one of us for the authentication procedure
+* Delete the token file in your repository and run the program again for mail and calendar features
+* Try to open the console to check the error log for any discrepancy
+* Feel free to contact anyone of us for any problem

 ## Usage And Code Documentation